This hot cross bun bread and butter pudding is heavenly warm from the oven with softly whipped cream.Β It’s like a hug in a bowl!

 Instructions

-- In a jug mix together the eggs, sugar, milk, cream and the orange zest.
-Slowly pour this over the bun slices.
+- In a jug mix together the eggs, sugar, milk, cream, vanilla extract and the orange zest.
+Slowly pour this over the buns.

-- Cover with foil and leave to soak for a minimum of 15 minutes or a maximum of 1 hour.
+- Cover with cling film or tin foil and leave to soak for a minimum of 15 minutes or a maximum of 1 hour, lightly pushing the buns into the custard.

 Notes